Hawaiʻi creeper

-The Hawaiʻi creeper, Hawaii creeper or ʻalawī (Loxops mana) is a species of Hawaiian honeycreeper endemic to the Big Island of Hawaiʻi.
+The Hawaiʻi creeper, Hawaii creeper or alawī (Loxops mana) is a species of Hawaiian honeycreeper endemic to the Big Island of Hawaiʻi.
 Its natural habitats are dry forests and montane moist forests at elevations of 1000–2300 m.
 There are a total of 12,000 birds separated into three populations.
 A fourth population on the western part of the island probably represents migratory birds from one of the existing population.
 The Hawaiʻi creeper measures 4.5 in and has drab green plumage.
-In 2017 the traditional Hawaiian name was rediscovered as 'alawi'.
+In 2017 the traditional Hawaiian name was rediscovered as alawī.

 Diet

 The Hawaiʻi creeper is similar to treecreepers in that it is able to climb up and down trees.
 It uses its short, sharp beak to probe bark for insects residing underneath.
 If available, it will sip nectar from koa (Acacia koa) or ʻōhiʻa lehua (Metrosideros polymorpha).

 Breeding

 The breeding season of the Hawaiʻi creeper lasts from April to July, during which female birds lay one to three eggs.
 Nests are hidden in a tree cavity or built on a high branch in either a koa (Acacia koa) or a ʻōhiʻa lehua (Metrosideros polymorpha).
 Eggs hatch after around thirteen days.